lzrmihnea/challenges/ruby-on-rails-engineer.md

 Your code should respect SOLID principles as much as possible.
 Provide only the design without any concrete methods implementation.

+Implementation can be found in `payment_factory.rb`

 #### Question 4

 With the previous data schema (question 2), with a list of genres for each books, how would you build a recommendation system.
 What kind of dependencies, tools or algorithms you would like to use?

+Using the data model from question 2, I would add a genre Model with a many-to-many connection to the books.

+After, I would add weights to how much a user is particular towards a certain genre and take into consideration when building the recommendation system.

+The weights of the genres and weights of the authors would themselves vary as to how much they would be taken into account.
+To best decide upon this, I would use a Command pattern file to contain the logic as to how much the weights of Author and Genre preferences are taken into account and afterwards adjust in a single spot the algorithm.

+I would also use

 #### Question 5 (bonus)